ABHILESH1412/sankalp/README.md

 Sankalp is an Android app designed to help users **block addictive short video content** like **YouTube Shorts, Instagram Reels, Snapchat Spotlight, and more**.
 This app uses **Android Accessibility Services** to detect and block these distractions, helping users stay focused and productive.

 ## 📌 Features
-✅ **Block YouTube Shorts, Instagram Reels, Snapchat Spotlight, TikTok, LinkedIn Clips, and Reddit Videos**
+✅ **Block YouTube Shorts, Instagram Reels, Snapchat Spotlight, Snapchat Stories, TikTok, LinkedIn Clips, and X (Twitter) Videos**
 ✅ **Auto-detection using Accessibility Services**
 ✅ **Easy Start/Stop Toggle**
 ✅ **Lightweight and Battery Efficient**